About

 Woman headshot - founder of studio

-I'm Elena, a UX and product designer that helps SaaS startups design and research software and apps that make their customers feel effortlessly at home.
+My team and I are UX and product designers that help SaaS companies design and enhance their software to make their users feel effortlessly at home.

 Check out my Linkedin

-I work with early-stage SaaS startups that aren't ready to hire an in-house full-time designer but still need a dedicated person who can:
+We work with organizations that don't want an in-house full-time designer, but still but still need a dedicated person or team who can:

 - Be really hands-on and understand the business inside and out